 on the details of

+MASS is a very unique organization wherein the leadership is by the women who are most oppressed in society.
 MASS was founded in 1997 when the Karnataka State Women Development Corporation (KWDC) and Mysore Resettlement & Development Agency (MYRADA) supported the Devadasi rehabilitation program in Karnataka.
-MASS aims to secure justice for women and children.
+Shobha Gasthi is the project Holder of MASS.
+She has faced many discrimination, exploitation, and oppression by the upper caste men of being a Devdasi at a young age.
+She started to work as a volunteer in the Devadasi Rehabilitation Project since 1996 as part of the Karnataka WDC program.
+The organisation aims to secure justice for women and children.
 The organisation’s leadership comprises of marginalized women who were victims of the devadasi system.

 Belgaum is known to be the commercial and industrial hub of north Karnataka.
-However, child marriages is common in the district which increases risk of adverse reproductive health consequences as well as other health hazards.
-Alcoholism among men, acute poverty, gender based traditions and insensitive attitude of men have made girl children more vulnerable to gender based violence.
+However, child marriages are common in the district which increases risk of adverse reproductive health consequences as well as other health hazards.
+Child marriage is a social problem wherein girls are robbed of their childhood, denied their rights to health, education and security.
+Alcoholism among men, acute poverty, and gender based traditions and insensitive attitude of men have made girl children more vulnerable to gender based violence.

 One of the predominant features of the district is the Devadasi system wherein young girls (sometimes even before they are born) mainly from dalit families were forced to be dedicated to a local deity and were expected to lead an ascetic life in the service of the goddess.
-As the tradition degenerated into an exploitative one, only dalit women were forced to lead life as devadasis, particularly from the lowest rung within the dalit community.
-Belgaum, Bijapur, Davangere, Bagalkot, Raichur, Koppal, Dharwad, Bellary, Gulbarga, Shimoga, Haveri, Gadag and other districts of north Karnataka are witness to this system.
-High infant mortality rate, lack of public health care facilities, malnourishment, lower number of ICDS centers, high rate of school drop-outs, child trafficking are some other critical child rights issues in the area.
+The oppression / violence against women and girls stem out of patriarchal mindset continue in different manners as in child marriage & child trafficking.

 - Strengthening protective environment and rights of the girl child, which would reduce violence, abuse, child marriage and injustice towards the girl child.